Kamran-Afzali/Kamran-Afzali.github.io/_posts/Synth/fed_comm.md

 Another principal challange the trade-off between communication and computation efficiency.
 Improvements in one area often lead to drawbacks in the other, making it essential to find a balance that optimizes both aspects.
 This delicate balance is crucial for the practical deployment of FL systems, especially in environments with constrained resources.

+Techniques like adaptive drift management allow models to be trained efficiently through different phases, reducing communication without sacrificing performance.
+Another approach is Partitioned Variational Inference (PVI) for probabilistic models, which supports both synchronous and asynchronous updates, making it suitable for federated data.
+Moreover, a one-shot communication approach, where only a single round of communication occurs between the central server and devices, can be employed.
+This method involves training local models to completion and then using ensemble methods to integrate device-specific models, potentially outperforming traditional averaging techniques.
 ________________________________________